pssst/pssst/README.md

 ### Delete

 Deletes the user.
 All boxes of the user will also be deleted and all message in there will be lost.
-The name of this user will be locked and can not be used afterwards for a new user.
+Messages pushed by the user will not be affected.
+The name of this user will be locked and can not be used afterwards for by other users.

 **Request**
 ```
 DELETE /1/<username> HTTP/1.1
 host: api.pssst.name